cooked/NDT/README.md

 ## Features

-* Specific editors for FAST, AeroDyn and TurbSim input parameters file
+* Specific editors for FAST, AeroDyn and TurbSim input files
-* Chart viewer for the FAST output file.
+* Chart view of the FAST output file.
 * Support for single FAST simulation and batch run with ANT (to be completed)

 ## Installation